Monday: 8:30AM - 7PM

 Mary and longtime colleague Patty Walton opened the Center for Stuttering Therapy in Boulder and Denver in 1992.
-Mary is the primary owner and practitioner in the Boulder office.
+Mary is the co-owner and practitioner in the Boulder office.
 She provides consultation services, training workshops for parents, speech pathologists and educators, and traditional and intensive stuttering therapy for children and adults across the United States and internationally.
 Stuttering is her passion and her life's work.

 Mary is the co-author of the preschool treatment book, "Fun With Fluency", and has published several articles concerning stuttering in national and international journals.
 She has presented extensively both on a state and national level in the area of fluency disorders.

 Mary lives in Boulder with her husband.
 She is the proud Nana of Layla and Will and enjoys family time with her two grown sons (both of whom stuttered when they were young) and their wives.
 When not at the Center, Mary enjoys time with her grandchildren, skiing, biking, reading and cooking.
 Traveling with her husband is pretty fun as well.